GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/recipes/generated_doc/maroonxdr.maroonx.recipes.sq.recipes_DARK.testRegressionDark.rst

 ==================

 | **Recipe Library**: maroonxdr.maroonx.recipes.sq.recipes_DARK
-| **Astrodata Tags**: {'DARK', 'CAL', 'MAROONX'}
+| **Astrodata Tags**: {'MAROONX', 'CAL', 'DARK'}

-Test that the legacy pipeline dark frame can be reproduced.
+Produce a processed dark for regression comparison against legacy.

-This is a simplified version of the makeProcessedDark recipe that does not include overscan trimming nor image orientation correction.
+Test-support recipe.
+Follows the same processing as makeProcessedDark, without overscan trimming nor image orientation correction to match the legacy dark production, and stores the result with a "_regressionDark" suffix for use in regression tests.

 ::

     Parameters
     ----------
-    p : PrimitivesCORE object
+    p : Primitives object
         A primitive set matching the recipe_tags.

 ::